 It can take quite a bit of time to build this core audience.
 But as long as you keep producing quality content that they need and can benefit from, your audience will grow.
 Therefore, you must take the time to develop that core group of people within your niche that you strive to be the go-to person for if you ever expect to become a financially successful author.

 Myth #2.
 Book-Buyers Will Continue To Buy From You If They Like You

-Even the most loyal supporters of your brand can very easily be lured away by other authors that are also writing within you niche and pursuing the same audience that you are pursuing.
-Therefore, in order to be financially successful as a self-publisher, you must keep reminding your audience with new content and new books, that you are the go-to person within you niche.
+Even the most loyal supporters of your brand can very easily be lured away by other authors that are also writing within your niche and pursuing the same audience that you are pursuing.
+Therefore, in order to be financially successful as a self-publisher, you must keep reminding your audience with new content and new books, that you’re the go-to person within your niche.

 Myth #3.
 It Is Possible To Hold Onto All Of Your Readers And Buyers

-Every self-publisher must accept the fact that not all readers and book-buyers will stay with them for the long-haul.
+Every self-publisher must accept the fact that not all readers and book-buyers will stay with them for the long haul.
 Despite your continued efforts of producing more blog content, videos, and new books, many consumers will always be searching for the next hot author and quickly stop following you.
-You cannot allow this fickle group to bother you, or slow you down from your mission of producing quality content for your audience.
+You can’t allow this fickle group to bother you, or slow you down from your mission of producing quality content for your audience.